ACivilise/Rocket-API-Sandbox/readme.md

 cargo run
 ```

+Once the API project is running, Utoipa generates live documentation for the API endpoints.
+You can access the API documentation through the following URLs:

+GET /redoc
+GET /rapidoc
+GET /swagger-ui/index.html
+GET /api-docs/openapi.json
+These URLs provide different views and formats for exploring and testing the API's endpoints, making it easier to understand and integrate with the backend services.

 ### Leptos Project

 The `leptos_project` serves as the frontend for your application.
 Make sure you have the API project running before you start the frontend to ensure they can communicate effectively.